philipbwalya/auto-commit-demo/README.md

 # My Daily Inspiration

 **Today's Quote**
-> "The biggest risk is not taking any risk." — Mark Zuckerberg
+> "Believe you can and you're halfway there." — Theodore Roosevelt
-*Updated on 2025-11-22*
+*Updated on 2025-11-23*

 See past quotes in [quotes-archive.txt](quotes-archive.txt).